 STARSHIP "NOTHING'S GONNA STOP US NOW"

-A power ballad with a guitar solo that features in a movie is about as 80s as you can get, and The spin-off band from Jefferson Starship scored their first and only number one hit in the UK with "Nothing's Gonna Stop Us Now".
+A power ballad with an electric guitar solo that features in a movie is about as 80s as you can get, and The spin-off band from Jefferson Starship scored their first and only number one hit in the UK with "Nothing's Gonna Stop Us Now".
 The song featured on the soundtrack to the movie Mannequin (which starred Andrew McCarthy and Kim Cattrell), and was played during the wedding scene in the film.
 It was also included on the band's second studio album No Protection, which was released in July 1987.

 In the U.S. and Canada, the song became Starship's third number one - "We Built This City" and "Sara" topped the charts in both countries during 1985.